mercari/DataflowTemplate/README.md

 The authentication file and config file are mounted for access by the container.
 The other arguments (such as `project` and `config`) are the same as for normal execution.

+If you want to run in streaming mode, specify streaming=true in the argument as you would in normal execution.

 ### Mac OS

 ```sh